Husseinhj/Fat-Framework-Script-For-iOS/README.md

 # Build universal framework
 I don't known have you every try to build iOS universal framework with [Jenkins](https://jenkins.io/)  or not.
 I've try to create a build script to create Universal framework package.
 It was very hard to find out how it work.
 After i don't know 1 week or 3 days i finally find out how `xcodebuild` work and when we want's to run with `iPhone device` not simulator we should remove our code.

-thanks dear @himanshumahajan04 If found how can keep my script when i use `iPhone device` for test my framework in this [topic](https://gist.github.com/cromandini/1a9c4aeab27ca84f5d79).

 So how to build iOS universal framework with shell script and work with `Jenkins` .
 Let do this guys  🏃